This post may contain affiliate links.

 With its tender stalks and crispy tips, Roasted Asparagus is one of the most delectable ways to enjoy this quick-cooking veggie.
 This is a recipe that’s easy enough for a weeknight dinner, but fancy enough to serve for a holiday meal!

-The perfect roasted vegetable for spring.
+The best roasted vegetable for spring.

 cookbook author erin clarke of well plated